hexaclock/cs576proj/README.md

 `delete <service> <username>`: Deletes an existing entry for key: `<service>_<username>`.
 Reports error message if no such key exists.

+`save`:         Save a local copy of the database without uploading to server.

+`register`:     Attempt to register with previously specified server.

+`chpass`:       Attempt to change database password and update record on server.

+`upload`:       Save database to disk and upload to server.

+`download`:     Download the database file stored on the server.

 `quit`: Exits the program.

 `help`: Displays this list of commands.